gwenknight/gwenknight.github.io/_pages/overview.md

 #### Selected publications
 [Opinion piece on this issue](https://www.ncbi.nlm.nih.gov/pubmed/29020246): This piece was written with collaborators from the HPRU at ICL on what data and modelling tools we need.

+*Addressing the unknowns of antimicrobial resistance: quantifying and mapping the drivers of burden. **G. M. Knight**, C. Costelloe, K. A. Murray, J. V. Robotham, R. Atun, A. H. Holmes.
+Clinical infectious diseases : an official publication of the Infectious Diseases Society of America (2017).*

 [Modelling acquisition](https://www.ncbi.nlm.nih.gov/pubmed/30134939): Modelling work to assess if community or hospital antibioitc use has a bigger impact in the UK.

+*Quantifying where human acquisition of antibiotic resistance occurs: a mathematical modelling study. **G. M. Knight**, C. Costelloe, S. R. Deeny, L. S. P. Moore, S. Hopkins, A. P. Johnson, J. V. Robotham, A. H. Holmes.
+BMC medicine 16 (2018), 137.*

 #### Collaborators: [Alison Holmes](https://www.imperial.ac.uk/people/alison.holmes) and [Nichola Naylor](https://www.lshtm.ac.uk/aboutus/people/naylor.nichola)